Condom Cathedral: History

-Building description
+Architecture

-The cathedral dominates the town, which sits on a hill above the Baïse River.
-It was designed at the end of the 15th century and erected from 1506 to 1531, making it one of the last major buildings in the Gers region to be constructed in the Southern French Gothic style of south-west France.
+The cathedral dominates the skyline of the town, which sits on a hill above the Baïse River.
 The church has buttresses all around and there is a 40 m square tower over the west front.
 The west front door has the Four Evangelists' symbols in the tympanum, and the south nave door in the Flamboyant Gothic style has 24 small statues in the niches of the archivolt.